Public-Key Addressable Resource Records

 Verifiable data alone is insufficient; a host-agnostic database is essential for an open web, as opposed to walled gardens.

-But before that, you need to efficiently and consistently discover the multiple hosts for a given data-set.
+Before anything else, you need to efficiently and consistently discover the multiple hosts for a given dataset.

 Addressing Distributed Discovery first makes the most sense for several reasons: